 8 Essential Premier League Stats

-With a season that lasts 38 games, Premier League betting offers gamblers plenty of opportunities to find a theme that can help them beat the bookies more often than not.
+With the Premier League season lasting 38 games, it offers gamblers plenty of opportunities to find a theme that can help them beat the bookies more often than not.

 When carried out responsibly, betting can add a thrill to games and wagers can be placed on practically every eventuality possible in a match – either in-play or pre-match – which can make watching a match a more exciting experience.

 If you are new to football betting, studying the hundreds of markets available can be daunting.
 But these eight essential Premier League stats, which are based on the last five full EPL seasons, could help you turn your bets into winning returns.

 On 70 occasions last season a Premier League fixture ended 1-0, helping to prolong the statistic that 1-0 is the most popular result in the Premier League over the last five seasons, which is worth considering when betting on the total goals market.
 Last season's 70 single-goal games represented an increase of 15 from the previous season.